open-telemetry/oteps/text/0156-columnar-encoding.md

 Efficient implementation of Apache Arrow exists for most of the languages (Java, Go, C++, Rust, ...).
 Connectors with Apache Arrow buffer exist for well-known file format (e.g. Parquet) and for well-known backend (e.g. BigQuery).
-By reusing this existing infrastructure, we accelerate the development of the Open Telemetry protocol while expanding its field of application.
+By reusing this existing infrastructure, we accelerate the development of the OpenTelemetry protocol while expanding its field of application.

 ![arrow-ecosystem](img/0156-arrow-ecosystem.svg)